jinDeHao/Super_Translator/README.md

-# English to Tachlhit Translator
+# English to Tashelhit Translator

-Welcome to the English to Tachlhit Translator!
-This program allows you to easily translate English words into Tachlhit, an indigenous language of Morocco.
-Whether you're curious about Tachlhit or want to contribute to its growth, this program provides an interactive and educational experience.
+Welcome to the English to Tashelhit Translator!
+This program allows you to easily translate English words into Tashelhit, an indigenous language of Morocco.
+Whether you're curious about Tashelhit or want to contribute to its growth, this program provides an interactive and educational experience.

 ## Features

-- Translate English words to Tachlhit
+- Translate English words to Tashelhit
-- Learn new Tachlhit words and expand the program's database
+- Learn new Tashelhit words and expand the program's database
 - Save and import translations for future sessions
 - User-friendly interface and simple instructions